dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 registry contains an entry for the debugger that should be invoked when this happens.
-Open Dylan is capable of acting as a JIT debugger; during the installation process you have the opportunity to install Open Dylan as your machine’s default debugger.
+Open Dylan is capable of acting as a JIT debugger; during the installation process you have the opportunity to install Open Dylan as your machine's default debugger.

 If you set Open Dylan up as your JIT debugger, it is simple to make a connection to the Open Dylan debugger "just in time".
 When the